-Since natural reproduction from adult trout and salmon in the St. Joseph River is inadequate to maintain a self-sustaining fishery, the hatchery operation is necessary to complete the missing link in the life cycle of these fish.
-Newly stocked steelhead trout and coho salmon have the ability to imprint environmental clues from their surroundings into a form of memory.
+Natural reproduction from adult trout and salmon in the St. Joseph River is inadequate to maintain a self-sustaining fishery, so the hatchery operation is necessary to complete the missing link in the life cycle of these fish.
+Newly stocked steelhead trout and Coho salmon have the ability to imprint on environmental clues from their surroundings as a form of memory.
 They recall this information as adults to return to their home stream years later.
-This unique trait (smoltification) allows fishery managers to collect migrating adults when they return to spawn.
-These raceways will serve as maturing tanks for three to four year old Skamania steelhead broodstock harvested from the South Bend Fish Ladder.
-They were chosen to parent future generations of summer-run steelhead reared at this hatchery and Mixsawbah State Fish Hatchery.
-Be careful around these tanks please.
-Your future fishing success is dependent upon healthy broodstock.
+This unique trait allows fishery managers to collect migrating adults when they return to spawn.
+Bodine depends on other entities for rainbow trout, Coho salmon and Little Manistee steelhead eggs.
+Indiana DNR maintains its own Skamania steelhead broodstock program.
+In cooperation with the U.S. Fish and Wildlife Service, adult summer-runs are collected from a sea lamprey barrier on Trail Creek in Michigan City.
+They are transported to the hatchery and placed in two large broodstock raceways.
+These raceways will serve as maturing tanks for three- to four-year-old Skamania steelhead broodstock.
+Those broodstock will produce future generations of summer-run steelhead reared at Bodine and Mixsawbah State Fish Hatcheries.

-Steelhead and coho are transferred to these outside circular ponds shortly after they reach 2-inches in length.
+Fingerlings are transferred to outside circular ponds shortly after they reach 2 inches.
 Initially, they occupy only a small portion of the rearing area.
 As the fish grow, they are split into additional ponds to provide adequate space and oxygen.
 Each day, automatic feeders are filled with the proper size and quantity of feed.
 Feed adjustments continue until the fish reach stocking size.
-Coho are stocked late October as a 6-inch fish.
-About 80,000 steelhead are released mid November at 6-1/2 inches.
-This practice allows the remaining 195,000 steelhead to reach a 7-1/2-inch size the following mid-April when they are released from the hatchery.
-Regardless of the time of year these fish are planted, they will imprint to their stocking waters (smoltification) late spring before migrating to Lake Michigan.
+Although stocking strategies may change, typically there is a small number of fish stocked in the fall while the majority are released early spring.
+Regardless of the time of year these fish are planted, they will imprint to their stocking waters (smoltification) in late spring before migrating to Lake Michigan.

-All waste water leaving the hatchery must pass through the aerated sewage lagoon.
-Operation of the lagoon is similar to a primary wastewater treatment plant.
+Water wasted from rearing tank and biofilter cleaning leaves the hatchery through a two-stage settling lagoon.
+Operation of the lagoon is similar to a primary sewage treatment plant.
 Oxygen levels are maintained to complete chemical and biological breakdown.
-A sedimentation area is provided to settle solids before discharge from the hatchery grounds.
+A sedimentation area is provided for solids to settle out of the water column before discharge from the hatchery grounds.

 - Visitor Center

-This small, interpretive lobby focuses primarily on the St. Joseph River Trout and Salmon Program.
-Visitors can find up to date fishing regulations, St. Joseph River maps, and various other IDNR publications.
-Avian mammal and fish displays are intended to provide visitors examples of some of the wildlife found in and around the St. Joseph River.
+Our small, interpretive lobby focuses primarily on the St. Joseph River Trout and Salmon Program.
+Visitors can find current fishing, hunting and recreation guides, St. Joseph River maps, and various other publications.
+Bird, mammal and fish displays are intended to provide visitors examples of some of the fish and wildlife found in and around the St. Joseph River.